 If you're being plagued by a shiny T-zone, this primer will tissue up excess oil throughout the day, as well as blur pores into oblivion.
 But the weirdest part is that it feels just as light as a serum.

 This skincare shield–meets–face primer provides your skin with SPF 50 protection, boosts your skin's moisture levels and delivers a powerful hit of antioxidant ingredient idebenone to ward off the damaging effects of pollution.
-We'd recommend this as the primer for you if your main skin concerns are dryness or fine lines and wrinkles.
+We'd recommend this as the primer for you if your main skin concerns are dryness, fine lines or wrinkles.

 Whether you're suffering from a hangover or not, applying makeup to dehydrated skin is just asking for trouble—your complexion will suck the moisture from your makeup throughout the day, leaving you with a patchy complexion.
 This primer contains coconut water that replenishes skin, as well as probiotics to induce a healthy glow.
 Plus, it doesn't contain any silicone, so it doesn't have that odd powdery feel.

-Our pick for minimising the appearance of enlarged pores and smoothing uneven skin tones, Benefit's POREfessional is a super-lightweight balm that gives skin a blurred, more even finish.
+This is our pick for minimising the appearance of enlarged pores and smoothing uneven skin tones.
+Benefit's primer is a super-lightweight balm that gives skin a blurred, more-even finish.
 If you like a super-natural makeup look, just apply a layer of this and finish with a dusting of loose mineral powder.

-An absolute classic, this vitamin A– and E–enriched primer reduces the appearance of fine lines and wrinkles and keeps makeup in place for longer.
-It's a great choice for combination skin types—oily areas are left mattified, while dull, dry areas are given a radiance boost.
+This primer is an absolute classic made with vitamins A and E that reduce the appearance of fine lines and wrinkles.
+It also keeps makeup in place for longer and is a great choice for combination skin types.
+Oily areas are left mattified, while dull, dry areas are given a radiance boost.

 This perfecting primer is the best choice for adding radiance to dry, flat skin tones.
-The tiny light-reflecting particles add a subtle glow to skin—use it under your foundation for a flawless, dewy finish, or on its own for model-off-duty vibes.
+The tiny light-reflecting particles add a subtle glow to the skin.
+Just use it under your foundation for a dewy finish or on its own for model-off-duty vibes.